bmarques1995/Render/readme.md

 To build the repository, just select a preset, at this point, only the presets `x64-debug` and `x64-release` are avaliable, and to build, just run `cmake --preset <preset_name>`, that all dependencies will be installed and the project will be built.
+The executable and the DLLs are located at `CMAKE_PREFIX_PATH/bin`

 Disclaimer: all the installers will be run at first time by cmake, so, the first build will take a several time, and they will be build and install all programs.
 But, if the dependencies are installed in the prefix_path, the build